Overwhelming Circumstances

 Regulated Practice

-The Recovery Roadmap has four phases (shown below) and typically six areas of focus across these phases including: accessing safety; realness and response; story integration; self leadership; supportive lifestyle; and life engagement.
+Recovery is a beautifully messy and elegant multi-related and multi-directional journey.
+It has four phases and typically six areas of focus within these phases including: accessing safety; realness and response; story integration; self leadership; supportive lifestyle; and life engagement.
 Recovery in any one area starts to shift functioning in the other areas.

 STABILIZATION focuses on accessing safety and learning to be real and responsive rather than engaging in avoiding or reacting.